Skip to main content

 The agreement should clearly say:

-• What you have agreed to pay for – specifically, the extent of damage or cleaning you agree you are responsible for
+• What you have agreed to pay for – specifically, the extent of damage or cleaning you have agreed you are responsible for

 • How much you have agreed to pay